-As a litigator, Steven partners with clients facing significant changes and challenges in their professional and business relationships.
-Steven maintains a broad litigation practice.
-He regularly advises clients on how to handle key employee departures and guides them through complex lawsuits involving employee raiding, unfair trade practices, trade secrets, and non-competition, non-solicitation, and confidentiality agreements.
-In addition, he advocates on behalf of owners and officials in disputes concerning the management, control, and ownership of business enterprises.
-He also handles commercial disputes involving licensing, software, real estate, and warranties.
+Steven partners with clients facing significant changes and challenges in their professional and business relationships.
+He frequently advises clients about key employee departures and guides them through lawsuits involving employee raiding, unfair trade practices, trade secrets, and non-competition, non-solicitation, and non-disclosure agreements.
+Steven also advocates on behalf of business owners and officials in disputes about the management, control, and ownership of business enterprises.
+He also handles commercial disputes involving contracts, licensing, software, real estate, and product warranties.

-In his appellate practice, Steven has argued in the Supreme Court of North Carolina and drafted briefs to North Carolina’s state appellate courts, the U.S. Court of Appeals for the Fourth Circuit, and the United States Supreme Court, representing both parties and amici curiae.
-Steven has also litigated claims involving product liability, medical devices, construction defects, defamation, and constitutional violations.
+In his appellate practice, Steven has argued in the Supreme Court of North Carolina and briefed numerous cases in North Carolina’s state appellate courts, the U.S. Court of Appeals for the Fourth Circuit, and the United States Supreme Court, representing both parties and amici curiae.
+Steven also has experience in litigation involving products liability (including mass torts, medical devices, and asbestos), catastrophic injuries and wrongful-death claims, construction defects, defamation, and constitutional issues.

-When he’s not practicing law, Steven enjoys spending his free time with his family, traveling, and hiking.
+When he’s not practicing law, Steven enjoys spending time with his family, hiking, making BBQ, and traveling.

 - Dean’s Scholarship